NIVeriStandAdd-Ons/Image-UDP-Broadcast-Custom-Device/README.md

 ### Quality, Limitations ###

 This IP was developed as a Proof-of-Concept (POC).
 Proper error handling and UI components such as an image workspace object to capture the UDP datagram should be added.
+Currently a Receiver Test.vi is used to view the broadcasted image.

 ### Dependencies ###